Contra Roosh V. on Evolution

 The view from your window is limited and biased.

-The theory of evolution implies that the welfare state is unstable and will eventually fail, but it does not imply that such a thing cannot exist.
+The theory of evolution implies that the welfare state is unstable and will eventually fail, but it does not imply that the welfare state cannot exist.
 The modern welfare state in the West is barely a generation old, and is starting to break down.
 Earlier experiments, such as Soviet communism, failed miserably.
-Evolution is a theory of change, not a theory of stasis.
-It does not imply that populations are always adapted to their environments, or that the environment never changes.
-Evolution advances by trial and error, and most experiments fail.

 Darwin must have gone wrong somewhere about man, and badly wrong.
 For if his theory or explanation of evolution were true, there would be in every species a constantly recurring struggle for life: a competition to survive and reproduce which is so severe that few of the competitors in any generation can win.
 But this prediction of the theory is not borne out by experience in the case of man.
 In no human society, whether savage or civilized, is there any such struggle for life.